gcmt/breeze.vim/README.md

 **g:breeze_jump_to_angle_bracket**: set this option to 1 to jump to the opening angle brackets of the tag you are jumping to.
-Set this option to 0 to jump to the first letter of the tag isnstead.
+Set this option to 0 to jump to the first letter of the tag instead.

 **NOTE**: when setting the following options you can follow two ways: